 Is financial aid applicable to study abroad?

 Yes!
 Most financial aid and scholarships are applicable to Education Abroad programs.
 You can also work with your financial aid advisor to have your need level re-assessed to include additional travel-related expenses, including international airfare, passport/visa fees, increases in housing costs abroad, etc.

 Yes.
 The International Education Fund Scholarship (IEFS) is a UT Dallas scholarship offered to students participating in an Education Abroad program.
 All students who meet the eligibility criteria are encouraged to apply!
 There is also a wide range of external scholarships available for students interested in studying abroad.
 Since these are funded by a variety of organizations, each will have its own eligibility criteria, application process, deadline, and award range.
 Refer to the Scholarships & Funding webpage for a list of opportunities.

 Baggage rules and limitations will vary by airline.
 You should contact your airline to see how many suitcases you can check, as well as any size or weight limits.
 You will likely find that you do not need nearly as much as you think you do.
 Remember, porters are seldom available to help with your luggage and building accessibility will vary by city and country.
 Plan to pack only what you can carry.

 How do I vote in an election while studying abroad?

-Visit the Texas Secretary of State website for information on the absentee registration and voting process.
+If you will be abroad during a primary or election, be sure to visit the Texas Secretary of State website for information on the absentee registration and voting process.